-How Do I Get Disability Benefits for My Child?
+How Do You Get Disability Benefits for a Child in Pennsylvania?

 Children typically cannot qualify for Social Security Disability Insurance (SSD) based on their own income – if they have any.
 However, they may qualify for the Supplemental Security Income (SSI) provided that any income or resources they have are less than those limits determined by the Social Security Administration (SSA).
-While potential sources of disability benefits are dependent on your personal circumstances, they can include Social Security, Medicaid, and state-based Children’s Health Insurance Program like Pennsylvania CHIP and NJ FamilyCare.
+While potential sources of disability benefits are dependent on your personal circumstances, they can include Social Security, Medicaid, and state-based Children’s Health Insurance Program like Pennsylvania CHIP.

 An experienced Social Security disability attorney like those at Young, Marr & Associates can assist you with all aspects of the disability process including determining whether your child is likely to qualify.
 For instance, many people are not aware that a sufficiently severe mental health condition like Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Oppositional Defiance Disorder (ODD), or a combination of the preceding conditions can qualify your child for SSI.
 Further because disability determinations can take 5 months or more, an experienced hand can help you present your strongest disability case at the outset potentially eliminating the need for the lengthy appeal process.